Empire of the East series: Premise

 Rolf helps destroy a regional tyrant in The Broken Land by driving a long-lost super-tank.
 In The Black Mountains, he plays a part in defeating a much more powerful leader, Som the Dead.

 In Changeling Earth, the war between East and West comes to a climax.
 Ardneh helps Orcus escape its prison.
 Orcus sees its main danger lies with its rescuer, not Ominor, so it attacks Ardneh.
 They are evenly matched in strength, and neither can kill the other, but Ardneh is immobile.
 Orcus orders the Eastern armies to converge on and assault the place where Ardneh's hardware is hidden.
 Duncan's weaker force defends Ardneh, but Ardneh tells Duncan to retreat when the situation becomes hopeless.
 Ardneh's components are captured piecemeal and destroyed ... which is just what Ardneh has planned.
 Too late, Orcus realizes its peril and tries to flee, but Ardneh holds it fast.
 When enough of Ardneh is disabled, The Change is partially undone or weakened.
-Orcus reverts to the nuclear bomb it was originally, and the resulting explosion devastates the armies of the East and kills Ominor.
+Orcus reverts back to the nuclear explosion that it originally was, destroying the army of the East and killing Ominor.

-Written in the 1960s and 70s, the books have a significant Cold War theme and the parallels between the American perspective of the evil east and the west are obvious.
+Written in the 1960s and 70s, the books have a significant Cold War theme and the parallels between the American perspective of the evil East and the West are obvious.
 The dominance of magic makes for a strong fantasy flavor, but remnants of the advanced weapons and technology of the old world appear throughout the series (the lake of life for wounded soldiers for example).

 Written more than 30 years later, and taking place a thousand years after Rolf lived, Ardneh's Sword tells of how one of Rolf's descendants finds technology that Ardneh created but never used.
 When this is activated, the Gods who feature in the Swords books are born.